Experimental demonstration of input-output indefiniteness in a single quantum device

-The setup of our experiment is shown in Fig. \ref{fig:experimentalsetup}.
-A heralded single photon is generated by means of the process of spontaneous parametric down-conversion.
-The polarization qubit, serving as the target qubit in the quantum time flip, is initialized in an arbitrary fixed state, using a fiber polarizer controller, a half-wave plate (HWP) and a quarter-wave plate (QWP).
-The photon is sent to a 50/50 beamsplitter (BS1) to prepare the spatial qubit onto the state $|+\> = (|0\>+|1\>)/\sqrt 2$, where $|0\>$ and $|1\>$ correspond to the two alternative paths shown green and carmine in Fig. \ref{fig:experimentalsetup}.
-The input device for the quantum time flip is a bistochastic measure-and-reprepare process, implemented by an assemblage of HWPs, QWPs, a polarizing beam splitter (PBS), and single photon detectors, shown inside the dotted rectangle in Fig. \ref{fig:experimentalsetup}.
-Measure-and-reprepare processes in the backward direction are realized by routing the photon through the same assemblage along a backward path sandwiched between two fixed Pauli gates $Z=|0\>\<0|-|1\>\<1|$.
-A coherent superposition of the forward and backward measure-and-reprepare processes is created by using the spatial degree of freedom of the same photon as a control qubit.
+In our experiment, schematically illustrated in Fig. \ref{fig:qflip}(d), a heralded single photon is generated through spontaneous parametric down-conversion \cite{SM}.
+The polarization qubit, serving as the target system in the QTF, is initialized in an arbitrary fixed state, using a fiber polarizer controller, a half-wave plate (HWP) and a quarter-wave plate (QWP).
+The photon is sent to a 50/50 beamsplitter (BS1) to prepare the spatial qubit in the superposition state $|+\> = (|0\>+|1\>)/\sqrt 2$, where $|0\>$ and $|1\>$ correspond to the two alternative paths shown green and carmine in Fig. \ref{fig:experimentalsetup}.
+The input device for the QTF is a bistochastic measure-and-reprepare operation \cite{chiribella2021symmetries}, implemented by an assemblage of two HWPs, two QWPs, and a polarizing beam splitter (PBS), shown inside the dotted rectangle in Fig. \ref{fig:experimentalsetup}.
+The input-output inversion is realized by routing the photon through the same assemblage along a backward path sandwiched between two fixed Pauli gates $Z=|0\>\<0|-|1\>\<1|$.
+A coherent superposition of the forward and backward measure-and-reprepare operations is created by using the spatial qubit as a control qubit.
 Finally, two paths are coherently recombined on BS2, followed by a measurement on the polarization qubit.
-To maintain the coherent superposition, the measurement information on the target qubit is not read out until the information about the time direction of the evolution is erased at BS2.